Adarshh21/adarshah21-NASSCOM-VSD-SoC-design-program/README.md

 ![image](https://github.com/user-attachments/assets/d76ee9a0-e2ce-4a70-878c-7222e487cf69)

-6. Source and Drain formation:
-  We add a thin layer of screen oxide to avoid the effect of channeling.
+6. **Source and Drain formation**: We add a thin layer of screen oxide to avoid the effect of channeling.
 Channeling is the effect where when we do a lot of ion implantation, if the vector velocity of the ions matches to that of the crystalline structure of the p type substrate, the ions may go deep into the p type substrate without even hitting any silicon atoms.
 It will help to ranc=domize the direction of implantation and they will try to settle down in the areas that we want them to settle.

 Next we use Mask 9 to expose the p well using the samy photo lithography process.
 Then we ion implant the arsenic at 75keV which is n type impurity, the arsenic settles in the source and drain but the LDD are still maintained below the side walls. similarly we use the mask 10 to expose n well and we ion implant it with boron at 50keV